 Many types of addiction cause significant physical and psychological damage.
 While some detox services may help a person remove the drugs from his or her system in a safe environment, they may not have the resources necessary to address serious medical conditions and co-occurring conditions that impede recovery.
 Malnutrition, sexually transmitted infections, and infectious diseases can make recovery extremely difficult and even dangerous in some cases.
 For example, the symptoms of severe opioid withdrawal may be fatal without medical intervention.

 Medication-assisted treatment (MAT) can include nutritional support during detox, vitamin therapy, prescription medications to manage chronic or psychological conditions, and other types of medication-based treatment during the recovery process.

 Medical Assistance And The Opioid Crisis

-The number of opioid overdose deaths and addiction cases in the United States has reached staggering levels, and MAT combined with cognitive behavioral therapy comprises the standard of care for opioid addiction in the United States*.
+The number of opioid overdose deaths and addiction cases in the United States has reached staggering levels, and MAT combined with cognitive behavioral therapy comprise the standard of care for opioid addiction in the United States*.
 Many substance abuse researchers and federal officials believe that developing new medications to combat opioid addiction may prove fruitful if drug developers look beyond the detox process and consider more long-term applications for MAT.

 MAT During Detox

 Detox benefits from medication in many ways.
 In some cases, detoxing can be life-threatening and the withdrawal symptoms may spiral out of control without some type of medication.
-During medically-assisted detox, a patient receives different medications that keep vital signs in nominal ranges and manage withdrawal symptoms.
+During medically-assisted detox, a patient receives different medications that keep vital signs in normal ranges and also manage withdrawal symptoms.
 Depending on the type and severity of an addiction case, detox medical assistance can last for several days or even weeks.